How to Choose the Right Paint Brush for the Art Technique

-When I first began painting, I underestimated the importantance of choosing the right paint brush.
-This article will focus on the tuft ’shape’ of the paint brush and how it corresponds to each different different use and desired painting technique
+When I first began painting, I underestimated the importance of choosing the right paintbrush.
+This article will focus on the tuft ‘shape’ of the paintbrush and how it corresponds to each different use and desired painting technique.

 Flat:

-• Brush length twice as long as width
+• Brush length is twice as long as the width

 • Use for backgrounds and details.